amitrayblr/ml-proj/README.md

 # ml-proj
 Basic Machine Learning
-A program in python which shows an implementation of
+A programs in python which implement basic Machine Learning Algorithms and makes use of librarires such as Pandas, SCILAB.